Termechi Employment Law Pursues PAGA Claims to Help Aggrieved Employees Recover on Behalf of Themselves, Other Employees, and the State of California

 - We have successfully litigated numerous multimillion-dollar lawsuits.
 We have genuine case results.

-- The Los Angeles employment attorneys at Termechi Employment Law Group have years of experience specializing in labor and employment law.
+- The Los Angeles employment attorneys at Termechi Employment Law have years of experience specializing in labor and employment law.

 - We are not a “mill” law firm: Unlike what you may find at larger mill firms, you will speak directly with Mr. Termechi, the lawyer in charge of your case.